evjrob/everettsprojects.com/_posts/2012-12-16-has-the-world-ended-yet-a-first-attempt-at-web-development.md

 ---
 id: 650
 title: Has the world ended yet?
 A first attempt at web development
+description: A toy PHP based web development project.
+If Google isn't working it's pretty much the end of the world, right?
 date: 2012-12-16T22:53:48+00:00
 author: Everett
 layout: post